kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 COMMENT ON SCHEMA public IS 'standard public schema';
 ```

-#### Building SQL queries
+#### Crafting SQL queries

-I craft my SQL queries in **pgAdmin** to get the data I want out of an API endpoint.
+I write my SQL queries in **pgAdmin** to get the data I want out of an API endpoint.

-Hopefully this annotated image sums that up:
+To give a sense of direction to doing that in pgAdmin:
 <img src="https://i.imgur.com/54tIRzc.png" alt="writing sql queries in pgadmin editor" loading="lazy" />

-##### Writing queries with Common Table Expressions(CTEs)
+##### Common Table Expressions(CTEs)

-I stumbled upon a pattern called [**CTEs**](https://www.postgresql.org/docs/9.1/queries-with.html) when I was exploring how I am going to get the data that I want from disparate tables, and structure them as desired, without doing lots of separate database queries and for-loops.
+I stumbled upon a pattern called [**CTEs**](https://www.postgresql.org/docs/9.1/queries-with.html) when I was exploring how I am going to get the data I want from disparate tables, and structure them as desired, without doing lots of separate database queries and for-loops.

 The way CTE works is simple enough: You write your queries.
-Each is given an alias name (`q`, `q1`, `q3`).
+Each query is given an alias name (`q`, `q1`, `q3`).
 And a next query can access any previous query's results by their alias name(`q1.workspace_id`):

 ```sql
 WITH q AS (SELECT * FROM projects_tasks WHERE task_id=$1)